SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

     conda install -c conda-forge opencv==4.6.0

-  ## How the videos and photos of the trials are created
+  ## Step 3: How the videos and photos of the trials are created

   Now you can run ssvep_interface_video_creater_v1.py

-  ## Setting up environment for the first 2 analysis scripts
+  ## Step 4: Setting up environment for the first 2 analysis scripts
   Unfortunately the packages used for creating the videos collide with the packages required for the following statistical analyses
   Let's create a new environment for the next script